Google Voice pricing, plans, & hidden fees

 Best for: Individuals who need a second number for a side hustle or privacy reasons

 Google Voice recently introduced a Starter plan that doesn’t require a Workspace subscription.
-Similar to Google Voice’s free plan, you can sign up with a personal Gmail address rather than a business one.
+You can sign up with a personal Gmail account rather than a business one.
 This plan can only support one user and is only available in the US.

 There are other limitations.
 For example, you can’t set up do not disturb based on Google Calendar working hours or be able to identify incoming Google Meet calls.